Italy, China sign memorandum deepening economic ties

 ROME — Italy signed a memorandum of understanding with China on Saturday in support of Beijing’s “Belt and Road” initiative, which aims to weave a network of ports, bridges and power plants linking China with Africa, Europe and beyond.

-Premier Giuseppe Conte and Chinese President Xi Jinping shook hands during a ceremony in Rome after 29 separate sections of the memorandum were signed by members of both governments.
+Premier Giuseppe Conte and Chinese President Xi Jinping shook hands during a ceremony in Rome after 29 separate protocols of the memorandum were signed by members of both governments.

 With the memorandum, Italy becomes the first member of the Group of Seven major economies, which includes the United States, to join Belt and Road, following Portugal’s embrace of the initiative in December.

+“Our goal with these accords is to start to rebalance an imbalance with a lot of ‘Made in China’ coming to Italy and too little ‘Made in Italy’ that goes to China,” Di Maio said.

+He said that with the deals, Italy expects “a gradual increase in exports and we hope that in the next years we can balance out the trade imbalances.”

-Italy’s move appears to be driven partly by hopes that Chinese investment in Italy’s ports might help revive the country’s traditional role as a key link in trade between the East and West.
+Italy’s move appears to also be driven by hopes that Chinese investment in Italy’s ports might help revive the country’s traditional role as a key link in trade between the East and West.

 The signing ceremony took place at Villa Madama, a Renaissance villa designed by Raphael, where Xi was greeted with full honors on the second day of a two-day visit to Italy.
-He travels later Saturday to Sicily.
+He was traveling later in the day Saturday to Sicily.

 Italy’s involvement gives China a crucial inroad into Western Europe and a symbolic boost in its economic tug-of-war with Washington, where President Donald Trump seeks to challenge China over trade and other issues.